 Interwoven throughout all the common areas and recreational areas are outdoor architectural elements such as benches, tables and trash cans, landscaping, signage and lighting which strengthen and tie the development together giving residents a sense of home and comfort.
-In addition, all recreational areas will be available to the Phase 1 owners; provided that the pool and fitness center will be available to both Phase 1 and Phase 2 owners through a fee-based private membership program.
+In addition, all recreational areas will be available to the Phase 1 owners; provided that a few will have a fee-based private membership program (e.g. pool and fitness center).
 Combined, these alternative recreational amenities would replace the County's minimum recreational requirements.

 Furthermore, along the fringes of the property vegetation will be preserved.
 This effort will help buffer the project from neighboring developments, reduce environmental impacts, conserve provide wildlife corridors; and contribute to Common Open Space requirements.
 Large mature trees will be preserved within these areas.
-At the rear of the project a pond will satisfy the community's stormwater needs as well as serve as a recreational area for the project.
+At the rear of the project there will be a pond to satisfy the community's stormwater needs as well as serve as a recreational area for the project.
 Benches, trails and landscaping will convert this space into a user-friendly, park-like environment.
-The pond will be stocked with fish and used for fishing, education and further enjoyment for the residents.
+In addition, the stormwater feature also has the potential to be stocked with fish and used for fishing, education and further enjoyment for the residents.